 Lastly, I’d like to bring up Tatsuya Shiba from The Irregular at Magic High School.
 He is totally overpowered in almost every conflict he is involved in.
 And even though that is blatantly apparent to the audience the rest of the cast that inhabit his world are a little slower on the uptake.
 Does that make him boring to watch?
 Not at all.
 Tatsuya is fantastic to see in action.

 Here is a character who exudes calm and confidence in every situation.
 I would say the issues come more from his lack of personality than from him being overpowered.
 And once again, it isn’t as though he is never in any danger or never injured.
 And it isn’t that the people around him aren’t put in danger or injured.
 The fact that he is going to win a fight doesn’t make it any less exhilarating to watch.

-So, while I will admit that an overpowered MC can cause some plot problems (for instance the increasingly ridiculous ways they will try to make villains or situations that do challenge them), having an overpowered MC is not an instant sign that an anime is flawed, terrible, or without a story.
+So, while I will admit that an overpowered main character can cause some plot problems (for instance the increasingly ridiculous ways they will try to make villains or situations that do challenge them), having an overpowered MC is not an instant sign that an anime is flawed, terrible, or without a story.